afl5c/read_line/README.md

 MacOS, and Raspberry Pi.
 (Note that Windows' console supports history and navigation natively).

 Linenoise and other libraries set an atexit() handler to reset the tty attributes in case of an interrupt.
-In my testing, this doesn't seem to be necessary
+In my testing, this doesn't seem to be necessary, so I don't do it.

 I use C++ which provides &lt;string&gt; and &lt;vector&gt;, so I don't have to manually implement string or array manipulation.
 This also allows for unlimited lengths (in theory)